 Only thing you need to know is that when recording 4k in video mode, a crop factor of roughly 2.6 applies, which means taking a wide angle shoot is difficult with your normal kit lens.

-Canon 200D II is the best DSLR under 50000 and we strongly recommend it.
-It is best for those who need something better than a basic DSLR camera and wants to experiment with manual mode.
-Its closest rival is Nikon 5600.
+Canon 200D II is the best DSLR camera under 50000 and we strongly recommend it, especially for those who need something better than a basic DSLR camera.
+The closest rival is Nikon 5600.

-Conclusion - Nikon D5600 is top in list of best DSLR
+Conclusion - Nikon D5600 is the second best DSLR Camera under 50000

 Nikon D5600 DSLR camera is an excellent choice for a new and intermediate photographer.
 It performs better in battery life than Canon, with the ability to take about 200 odd more photos.
 Also, for wildlife and sports photography Nikon DSLR camera is better because of 39 AF points.
 This is one of the best DSLR Camera available under 50 K.